Scott Farquhar Sells 7,665 Shares of Atlassian Corporation PLC (NASDAQ:TEAM) Stock

 - On Wednesday, June 18th, Scott Farquhar sold 7,665 shares of Atlassian stock.
 The stock was sold at an average price of $196.44, for a total value of $1,505,712.60.

-TEAM has been the subject of several recent analyst reports.
-Wall Street Zen upgraded Atlassian from a “hold” rating to a “buy” rating in a research note on Sunday, June 22nd.
-UBS Group restated a “hold” rating on shares of Atlassian in a research note on Monday.
-Morgan Stanley reduced their price objective on Atlassian from $370.00 to $320.00 and set an “overweight” rating for the company in a research report on Wednesday, April 16th.
-Mizuho reduced their price objective on Atlassian from $325.00 to $290.00 and set an “outperform” rating for the company in a research report on Thursday, June 12th.
-Finally, Jefferies Financial Group reduced their price objective on Atlassian from $330.00 to $262.00 and set a “buy” rating for the company in a research report on Monday, April 7th.
-Four analysts have rated the stock with a hold rating, nineteen have given a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat, Atlassian has a consensus rating of “Moderate Buy” and a consensus target price of $285.75.
+Several brokerages have commented on TEAM.
+Barclays dropped their price target on Atlassian from $350.00 to $260.00 and set an “overweight” rating for the company in a research note on Monday, May 5th.
+Piper Sandler reiterated an “overweight” rating and issued a $300.00 target price (down previously from $365.00) on shares of Atlassian in a research note on Friday, May 2nd.
+Wells Fargo & Company lowered their target price on Atlassian from $330.00 to $315.00 and set an “overweight” rating for the company in a research note on Friday, May 2nd.
+Robert W. Baird upgraded Atlassian from a “neutral” rating to an “outperform” rating and lowered their target price for the company from $320.00 to $255.00 in a research note on Monday, April 14th.
+Finally, Canaccord Genuity Group lowered their target price on Atlassian from $300.00 to $255.00 and set a “buy” rating for the company in a research note on Friday, May 2nd.
+Five research analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, Atlassian has a consensus rating of “Moderate Buy” and an average target price of $281.00.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.